unhuman/ManagerTools/README.md

 1. Note the issues with unit tests and Grape Grab, below

 ## Tests
 1. IntelliJ has problems: `No suitable ClassLoader found for grab`
+Adding `-Dgroovy.grape.enable=false` to the test configuration may help.
-1. From the `src/` directory
+1. Command Line, from the `src/` directory:
-1. Run: `groovy -Dgroovy.grape.report.downloads=true ../tests/com/unhuman/flexidb/FlexiDBTests.groovy`
+Run: `groovy -Dgroovy.grape.report.downloads=true ../tests/com/unhuman/flexidb/FlexiDBTests.groovy`

 ## Developer Notes
 - Data is stored in `~/.managerTools.cfg`